-Coming to the performances, Motilal is the life of the film as the fast talking confidence trickster, perhaps his best known screen role.
+Coming to the performances, Motilal is the life and soul of the film as the fast talking confidence trickster, perhaps his best known screen role.
 He was a debonair and stylish man and was the one actor who, along with Ashok Kumar, was largely responsible for a much more naturalistic style of acting in Hindi films.
 He is spot on in his sense of comic timing.
 Special mention must be made of the scenes where he cons the same conductor in the beginning and at the end of the film as he is ticketless on each occasion.
 Padmini, in her first major Hindi film role, plays Malini the theatre actress who is lured into his money making schemes by Sampat and it is a fine performance.
 As with every South Indian Actress who entered Hindi films, their training in dance gave them a distinct advantage over their North Indian contemporaries.
 With Padmini, too, being a brilliant dancer, many of the stage performances in the film make splendid use of her tremendous ability as a dancer.
 Of the supporting cast, Kanhaiyalal stands out as the ghee merchant tricked into losing all his money following Sampat’s various schemes.
 Agha is his usual competent self in the role of the tea owner whose main desire is to give Malini a cup of tea to drink from his hotel.